 After establishing frequency for staff training, identify where your training material will come from.
 It’s important to utilize a trusted, reliable source to ensure time spent training covers verified, relevant, and up-to-date information.
 This source should also provide pointers and examples of what your staff should look out for, and how to effectively combat the newest threats.
-If you feel inapt to lead team trainings of this nature (no need to be bashful - your specialty is dental after all), a trusted IT provider can help design a training agenda and set your team on the right track.
+If you feel inapt to lead team training of this nature (no need to be bashful – your specialty is dental after all), a trusted IT provider can help design a training agenda and set your team on the right track.
 A great IT partner is already aware of these threats firsthand, and should happily provide valuable information on the best tactics for protection against human error.
 At Medix Dental, our Onyx partners are proactively enrolled in quarterly online staff training modules.
-These trainings reference the newest threats in the industry, while walking staff through how to avoid the risks step-by-step.
+These pieces of training reference the newest threats in the industry while walking staff through how to avoid the risks step-by-step.
 Implementing automated training modules like these allow practices the flexibility to complete courses when convenient, and removes the pressure of presenting new content from dental professionals.
-Regardless of how you move forward, be weary of IT providers who are unable or unwilling to assist in training efforts; as it suggests they don’t have your best interest at heart.
-Often times, issues on your end means more billable hours for them.
+Regardless of how you move forward, be wary of IT providers who are unable or unwilling to assist in training efforts; as it suggests they don’t have your best interest at heart.
+Often times, issues on your end mean more billable hours for them.

 3. Successful Implementation

 As mentioned before, be sure to disclose to your staff why IT safety training is important.
 Communicate the risks of the current IT landscape, while emphasizing their role in acting as the practice’s first line of defense.
 Once everyone is on board, strictly adhere to your pre-determined training schedule.
 Many dental professionals find it helpful to delegate the training initiative to a staff member to ensure there is ownership, and to prevent busy schedules from undermining training efforts.
 Empowering a team member keeps the initiative from losing steam, and signals to your staff that data security is a top priority.
-After a few trainings, your team will undoubtedly have new skills at their disposal to be a better employee, and strengthen your practice IT security firsthand from the inside.
+After a few pieces of training, your team will undoubtedly have new skills at their disposal to be a better employee and strengthen your practice IT security firsthand from the inside.